-We draw attention to Note I to the basic financial statements, which explains that these financial statements of WEMU-FM are intended to present the financial position, the changes in financial position, and the changes in cash flows of only that portion of Eastern Michigan University's business-type activities that are attributable to the transactions of the department.
-They do not purport to, and do not, present fairly the financial position of Eastern Michigan University as of June 30, 2016 and 2015, the changes in its financial position, or the changes in its cash flows thereof for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We draw attention to Note I to the basic financial statements, which explains that these financial statements of Eastern Michigan University WEMU-FM are intended to present the financial position, the changes in financial position, and the changes in cash flows of only that portion of Eastern Michigan University's business-type activities that is attributable to the transactions of the department.
+They do not purport to, and do not, present fairly the financial position of Eastern Michigan University as of June 30, 2017 and 2016, the changes in its financial position, or the changes in its cash flows thereof for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Other Matter
+Other Matters